Ħamrun Sporting F.C.: Training Facilities

-The club trains at the Victor Tedesco Stadium, a well-known football venue located in the heart of Ħamrun.
-This arrangement is made possible through a close collaboration with Ħamrun Spartans, the town’s long-established top-flight side.
-The partnership allows Ħamrun Sporting to access the stadium’s pitch and facilities for training sessions and internal events, providing players with a quality playing surface and a professional training environment.
+On the sporting side, Ħamrun Sporting conducts its training sessions at the Victor Tedesco Stadium, a football venue located in the heart of Ħamrun.
+Access to the stadium is made possible through a collaborative arrangement with Ħamrun Spartans, the town’s long-established top-flight club.
+This collaboration allows Ħamrun Sporting to utilise the stadium’s pitch and related facilities for training sessions and internal club activities, providing players with a professional training environment.

-However, due to Malta Amateur Football Association competition rules and scheduling arrangements, the Victor Tedesco Stadium is not used for Ħamrun Sporting’s official competition matches, which are instead held at other designated grounds.
-Despite this, the stadium remains an important training base and community meeting point, symbolising the club’s connection with Ħamrun’s wider football community.
+Due to regulations and scheduling requirements set by the Malta Amateur Football Association, the Victor Tedesco Stadium is not used for the club’s official competition matches, which are instead played at other designated grounds.
+Despite this, the stadium remains an important training base and a symbolic venue reflecting the club’s close connection to Ħamrun’s football heritage.

-In addition to the stadium, Ħamrun Sporting collaborates with local gyms and fitness centres to offer players access to modern strength, conditioning and rehabilitation facilities.
-These partnerships help the club deliver comprehensive fitness plans, injury prevention sessions and tailored physical programmes for players of all ages and fitness levels.
+In addition, the club collaborates with local gyms and fitness centres to provide players with access to strength and conditioning facilities, rehabilitation equipment, and injury prevention services.
+These partnerships support structured physical development programmes tailored to players of different age groups and competitive levels, complementing the club’s on-field training activities.